York: Terra Incognita—Lewis & Clark’s permanent memorial to York—honors a key member of the Corps of Discovery too long ignored by history.

-“The sculpture stands as a visual metaphor for a historic moment that we must regard more thoughtfully if we are to understand American history,” says York Committee Chair Linda Tesner, director of the College’s Ronna and Eric Hoffman Gallery of Contemporary Art.
+“The sculpture stands as a visual metaphor for a historic moment that we must regard more thoughtfully if we are to understand American history,” says Linda Tesner, York Committee chair and former director of the college’s Ronna and Eric Hoffman Gallery of Contemporary Art.

 Links for additional information: